 What is a Landing page?

-Landing pages vs. another web page, however, need to be much more direct.
+However, landing pages vs. other web pages need to be more direct.
 They’re targeted, single-page sites that explain or promote a specific product.

 They rarely have a complex web design.
 Some landing page elements include action-oriented inbound marketing text, product images, and a form to fill out sales conversion.